louis-uni-stuff/MLinPractice/Documentation.md

 #### Discussion
 **TODO**: After choosing final features

+---

 ### Sentiment Analysis

 #### Goal
 Our hypothesis is that emotionality and subjectivity of tweet content influences virality.
 We therefore choose to employ a sentiment analyzer to extract positive and negative sentiment from the tweets.

 #### Implementation Process
 We use the vader sentiment analyzer from the Natural Langauge Toolkit (NLTK) to extract postive, negative, neutral sentiment values that range from 0 to 1, as well as a compound value that ranges from -1 to 1.
-This analyzer is used in the [Sentiment feature extractor class](), which thus adds four output dimensions to the overall feature vector.
+This analyzer is used in the [Sentiment feature extractor class](https://github.com/team-one-ML/MLinPractice/blob/main/code/feature_extraction/sentiment.py), which thus adds four output dimensions to the overall feature vector.

 #### Discussion
 Sentiment is often cited as one of the driving forces of content in social networks.
 We thus believe that it also plays a role in predicting tweet virality.
-The method of sentiment analysis used by the vader project, does not take into account sentence level semantics but merely word-level semantics.
+However, the method of sentiment analysis used by the vader project does not take into account sentence level semantics but merely word-level semantics.
 Specifically, it uses precalculated scores for the words it finds in the tweet to calculate an average sentiment for the whole text.
 This is a rather naive approach, but we believe it to be a worthwhile tradeoff between added value and performance.

+---

 ### TF-IDF